Search Close Search

 • Group rate 10+ = $1,600 per person

-• Affiliated with UMass Family Medicine?
+• Discounted rates are available to UMass Affiliated Faculty & Trainees.
 Reach out to a learning specialist to inquire about a discount

 Continuing Medical Education Credits: